AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 Optimization Studies in Python
 ==============================

-The optimization study introduces in the preceding lesson used AnyBody's builtin facilities for optimizing.
+The optimization study introduced in the preceding lesson used AnyBody's builtin facilities for optimizing.
 Sometimes that is not enough, either because the objective functions depends on data that is not easily included in AnyBody, or because a different solver is needed.